LEARNING

 Training costs are paid for by companies, in particular through the OPCOs (skills operators).

 The apprentice signs an apprenticeship contract.
 It is a real employment contract between an employee (the apprentice) and an employer (the host company).
-The apprentice therefore receives a salary (calculated according to his age and level of study) throughout his contract and benefits, like all employees of the company, from paid vacations.
+The apprentice therefore receives a salary (calculated according to their age and level of study) throughout their contract and benefits, like all employees of the company, from paid vacations.

 The work-study status allows you to receive housing subsidies via Mobili-jeune, which covers a small part of the rent.
 Take some time to do the procedures related to the move (open water meter, open phone line with echosdunet…) to avoid cuts, and apply for Mobili-Jeune, once you have moved in.